Maury R. Ellenberg, MD, FACP

 Board-Certified: American Board of Physical Medicine & Rehabilitation.
 Subspecialty Certification in Pain Management.
 American Board of Neuromuscular Medicine, and Internal Medicine.

 Residency: Physical Medicine & Rehabilitation, Ohio State University, Columbus, OH

-MD: Wayne State University, Detroit, MI
+MD: Wayne State University School of Medicine, Detroit, MI

 Member: American Medical Association, Michigan State and Oakland County Medical Societies, American and the Michigan Academies of Physical Medicine and Rehabilitation, American Association of Neuromuscular and Electrodiagnosic Medicine, Association of Academic Physiatrists